 - g.
 Inclusionary Housing: Projects incorporating inclusionary housing per Article 13 may reduce the total number of parking spaces.
 An applicant shall submit documentary evidence that parking is adequate to serve the development. - 3.
-Article 13 is hereby amended as follows:
+Article 13 is hereby amended as follows (additions are bolded and underlined and deletions are crossed out):